mpolyakova/covertype-classification-metis/Readme.md

 ### Model
 Logistic regression, random forest and xgboost were fitted to the dataset, before setting on XGBoost as the slightly best model.
 Random Forest was very close, but slightly lower in all categories on the test set.
 XGBoost performed w/ accuracy score of .8 before parameter turning, and .97 after parameter tuning.
 I tuned the parameters by hand and using sklearns GridSearchCV.
-The ideal max depth was 11 with the models potentially using all features at all times - not bootstrapping.
+The ideal max depth was 11 with the models potentially using all features at all times - not feature bagging.
 The number of iterators was chosen as 1000, since improvements on the validation set score were negligible higher than this, but the model was slow to train.

 XGBoost feature importance was directly used to eliminate unnecessary features.
 The most important features were climate zone, and soil types which are very rocky and igneous, as well as elevation.
 This is expected, as Spruce Fir forests tend to thrive at higher elevations due to thin, spread out root systems.